mgajczewski/paragliding-survey/ballast-fairness-survey/ballast-fairness-survey.md

 **21. What are your biggest concerns about "Ballast Limitations"?
 (Check all that apply)**
 - [ ] Enforcement: Extremely difficult to enforce; pilots will hide ballast (lead in shoes, drinking water, heavy gear).
 - [ ] Unfair: Penalizes light pilots who need some ballast just to fly an S-size wing safely, while not affecting heavy pilots.
-- [ ] Doesn't solve it: Doesn't fix the reason pilots ballast (wing performance disparity).
-L-size pilots will still have an advantage.
+- [ ] Unfairness: Doesn't fix the core performance disparity; larger wings will still have an advantage.
 - [ ] Complicated: Creates "grey areas" (what counts as ballast vs. gear?).
 - [ ] Other: __________